-This benefit is administered by EyeMed Vision Care®.
-Services are only covered when you use retailers that are in the EyeMed Access network such as LensCrafters®, Target Optical®, and most Pearl Vision® locations.
+Services that are covered for you What you must pay when you get these services locations.
 (For information on how to find an EyeMed retailer, see chapter 3, section 2.2.)

-This benefit has an allowance for either any frame, lens and lens options available at provider location or contact lenses (conventional or disposable) once every year.

-You pay \$0 for these services.

-You have a \$200 allowance every year for Vision Hardware.

-Note: Vision hardware costs are not included in the annual Maximum Out-of-Pocket Amount.

-What you must pay when you Services that are covered for you get these services "Welcome to Medicare" preventive visit The plan covers the one-time "Welcome to Medicare" preventive visit.
-The visit includes a review of your health, You pay a \$0 copay for the as well as education and counseling about the preventive "Welcome to Medicare" services you need (including certain screenings and shots), preventive visit. and referrals for other care if needed.
+If you use out-of-network retailers to purchase your vision hardware you will be able to submit for reimbursement up to the allowance.
+This benefit has an allowance for either any frame, lens and lens options available at provider location or contact lenses (conventional or disposable) once every year either at an in-network vendor or an out-of-network vendor.
+Out-of-Network The plan will reimburse up to \$300 for vision hardware.
+Note: Vision hardware costs are not included in the annual Maximum Out-of-Pocket Amount. • Welcome to Medicare " preventive visit The plan covers the one-time "Welcome to Medicare" preventive visit.
+The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.
+In-Network: You pay a \$0 copay for the "Welcome to Medicare" preventive visit.
 Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit.
+Out-of-Network: You pay 40% coinsurance for the "Welcome to Medicare" preventive visit.